 While busy, it turns over fairly quickly for breakfast and I wouldn’t imagine that you would have to wait long.

-Have you dined at the Grand Floridian Cafe for breakfast, lunch or dinner?
+Have you dined at the Grand Floridian Cafe for breakfast?
 What was your experience?